SAP/fsm-sdk/README.md

 npm i fsm-sdk --save
 ```

-using the sdk with credentials:
+using the sdk in NodeJS with credentials:
 ```typescript
 const fsm = require('fsm-sdk');